tsu710785/QMP-shell-script/README.md

 	flag = flag +1;
 });
 ```
-Variable flag is to judge weather this respond we wants or not.
+Variable flag is to judge whether this respond we wants or not.
-Because another callback will return though this.
+Because another callback will return through this.
 We find that only the even counts response we want, so we use mod(餘數) to implement that.

 ```